MuhammadAwais-Khan/MY_Encrypt/README.md

 How to use:

-1 - Copy or paste this file into the Library folder in your CI;
+1 - Copy or paste this file into the Libraries folder in your CI;

 2 - Load the library: $this->load->library('MY_Encrypt');